obonaventure/cnp3/book/transport/principles.rst

    :align: center
    :scale: 70

-   Utilisation of the sliding window
+   Sliding window example

 In practice, as the segment header encodes the sequence number in a `n` bits string, only the sequence numbers between :math:`0` and :math:`2^{n}-1` can be used.
 This implies that the same sequence number is used for different segments and that the sliding window will wrap.
 This is illustrated in the figure below assuming that `2` bits are used to encode the sequence number in the segment header.
-Note that upon reception of `OK1`, the sender slides its window and can reuse sequence number `0`.
+Note that upon reception of `OK1`, the sender slides its window and can use sequence number `0` again.

 .. figure:: png/transport-fig-028-c.png